kriskowal/asap/README.md

 ## Raw ASAP

 Checking for exceptions comes at a cost.
-This package also provides a module, `asap/raw`, exporting a single `rawAsap` function.
+The package also provides an `asap/raw` module that exports the underlying implementation which is faster but stalls if a task throws an exception.
 This internal version of the ASAP function does not check for errors.
-If a task does throw an error, it will stall the event queue until you manually call `rawAsap.requestFlush()`.
+If a task does throw an error, it will stall the event queue unless you manually call `rawAsap.requestFlush()` before throwing the error, or any time after.

 ## Tasks